 Disclaimer: This anxiety self-test is not a medical diagnosis.
 It’s a screening tool designed to support insight and awareness.
 For a full evaluation, please consult a qualified healthcare provider or mental health professional.

 The GAD-7, or Generalized Anxiety Disorder-7 questionnaire, is a widely used screening tool developed to measure the severity of anxiety symptoms.
-It focuses specifically on symptoms of generalized anxiety disorder, though it can also reflect related conditions like panic disorder or social anxiety disorder.
+It focuses specifically on symptoms of generalized anxiety disorder, though it can also reflect related conditions like posttraumatic stress disorder, panic disorder or social anxiety disorder.

-Your total score gives an estimate of anxiety severity:
+Your total score gives an estimate of how severe your anxiety may be:

 Self-assessments offer an accessible way to pause and reflect on how anxiety may be affecting your wellness.
 Many people live with persistent symptoms of anxiety without realizing their impact, especially when those symptoms become part of everyday functioning.